emai1/Maze-Project/README.md

 ## Known Bugs

+If the initial position of the explorer is outside the maze, a NullPointerException will arise.

 ## Version *n* Wishlist
 Version 0 - Find if treasure can be reached
 Version 1 - Find all possible paths